awingray/IMDB/README.md

 this should open a webpage in your browser.
 Note: make sure the back-end is running otherwise the front-end will not work.

+By default JSON is used.
+To request csv simply add "accept:text/csv" to the header.

 ### Deploying
 <!-- TODO --->